-Suffering from a touch of neglect, yet all the more evocative and romantic for it, the century-old Confiteria Ideal (below) remains among the city's most vibrant grand salons, with tango lessons on offer upstairs, excellent musician bookings, and great coffee.
+Suffering from a touch of neglect, yet all the more evocative and romantic for it, the century-old Confitería Ideal (below) remains among the city's most vibrant grand salons, with tango lessons on offer upstairs, excellent musician bookings, and great coffee.

+La Nacional

-La Nacional The Wednesday night milonga, or tango night, at this old Italian social club in Montserrat (right) has put the neighborly, communal aspects of tango back into play.
-Currently shut for renovation, it reopens in mid-2009.
+The popular Wednesday night milonga, or tango night, at this renovated old Italian social club in Montserrat (right) has successfully managed to put the neighborly, communal aspects of tango back into play.